-Distance: 38 miles one way
+Distance: 33 miles one way

-Elevation gain: 2900 ft
+Elevation gain: 2560 ft

 This ride is expertly covered in Jim Moore’s 75 Classic Rides Oregon (see the “Oregon” section in Rides by Region).

 The Oregon coast is a legendary destination for touring cyclists, and it’s certainly leaps and bounds better than California’s coast—fewer cars, kinder motorists, far more towns for R and R and refueling, and only slightly less spectacular scenery.
 But I’m not nuts about it.
 Notice I only have two rides that explore it, and the other (Gold Beach Century) does it as much out of necessity as out of choice.
 Perhaps it’s because I did my north coastal riding on the July 4th holiday, and the place was a zoo.
 This is the best ride on the Oregon coast and is well worth doing, in large part because here Hwy 101 goes inland and the coastal riding is on smaller secondary roads.
-The rewards keep on coming—four charming coastal towns, grand bays, miles of deserted beaches, grand ocean vistas, and one easy but delightful hike.
+The rewards keep on coming—four charming coastal towns, grand bays, a lighthouse, miles of deserted beaches, grand ocean vistas, and one delightful hike.

 The route you want to ride is slightly different than what is mapped, for reasons that will be made clear below.

 My favorite part of the ride is the first 10 miles, from Tillamook to Short Beach.
 Begin in Tillamook and head west on 3rd St. Take a R onto Bayocean Rd. and roll along the very edge of Tillamook Bay.
 It’s lovely and car-free out there.
 Be sure to stop and read the large sign on your R headlined “City of Bay Ocean Park,” detailing the quirky history of the community once built on the spit crossing the bay.